 In 2022, Andy Gild’s volunteer contributions to Bicycles for Humanity was acknowledged with a Medal (OAM) of the Order of Australia (General Division) within the Australia honours system.

 “This is indeed a big honour – for doing something I am very passionate about.
 Creating Bicycles for Humanity Melbourne, a thriving and sustainable not for profit, definitely takes a team – and there have been (and still are!) so many fabulous people who have been involved over the almost 14 years since we got started.
 My friend and B4H co-founder, the late Matt McCullough, would be so proud of where we have come, the impact we have already made and excited about what lies ahead.”Andy Gild OAM

 We’re very proud to be part of this global movement and contributing and collaborating with those in the developing world.

 The Association Bicycles for Humanity Melbourne is a not-for-profit, non-political entity established and located in Australia for the sole charitable purpose of alleviating poverty by improving access to health care, education and social services where inadequate transportation is a major barrier.
 The means by which the Association aims to achieve its objectives in clause 3.1 include:

 Bicycles for Humanity Melbourne is an incorporated association and registered charity with ACNC and registered for fundraising within Victoria.
-We are completely volunteer run and governed by a leadership committee of 7 members that hold monthly meetings.
+We are completely volunteer run and governed by a board and leadership team that hold monthly meetings.